-Creamy & tangy with a consistent bite of texture, Tartar Sauce is a beloved condiment often enjoyed with Japanese seafood dishes.
-Here‘s an easy tartar sauce recipe you can make at home.
+Creamy and tangy with a consistent bite of texture, this Japanese Tartar Sauce is a beloved condiment to enjoy with your deep-fried or baked crunchy seafood dishes.
+Here‘s an easy and truly delicious tartar sauce recipe that you can make at home.

 How to Make Delicious Tartar Sauce at Home

-The combination for a truly delicious tartar sauce incorporates eggs, sweet onion, pickles, fresh lemon juice and some salt & pepper.
+The combination for a truly delicious tartar sauce incorporates eggs, sweet onion, pickles, fresh lemon juice, and some salt and black pepper.
 I recommend using Japanese mayonnaise for a creamier flavor if you can find it.
 The sauce can be made a few hours ahead, or use it immediately.

 Recipes with Tartar Sauce

-- Put water in a saucepan, and gently put eggs.
-Make sure the eggs are completely covered by water.
-Bring the water to boil on medium heat.
-Meanwhile you rotate the eggs with a spoon once in a while (this is a tip to make sure the egg yolk will be in center).
-Once the water boils, lower heat but keep the water boiling (but don’t let the eggs jumping around) for the next 12 minutes.
-Discard the water and run under cold water.
-When eggs are almost cool, they are ready to peel.
+- Add water to a saucepan and gently add 2 large eggs (50 g each w/o shell).
+Make sure the eggs are completely covered by the water.
+Bring the water to a boil on medium heat.
+Meanwhile, rotate the eggs with a spoon once in a while to keep the egg yolks in the center.
+Once the water boils, lower the heat to keep the water gently boiling (but don’t let the eggs jump around) for 12 minutes.
+Then, discard the water and run the eggs under cold water.
+When the eggs are almost cool, they are ready to peel.

-- Meanwhile you dice the onion finely and soak the onion in cold water for 10 minutes to get rid of bitter flavor.
+- Meanwhile, mince ¼ onion finely (we call this cutting technique mijingiri in Japanese).
+Soak the minced onion in cold water for 10 minutes to get rid of the bitter flavor.

 - Drain the onion after 10 minutes.
-Put it the center of paper towel and squeeze the excess water out.
+Put the minced onion on a paper towel and squeeze the excess water out.

 - In a bowl, break the eggs into small pieces with a fork.